ponyfoo/articles/2012/12-25--pony-foo-begins/body.markdown

 _Markdown_ is a simple yet powerful presentation language, and one I feel really comfortable with.
 Besides there are [open-source distributions](http://code.google.com/p/pagedown/ "pagedown by StackOverflow") that make developing around _Markdown_ a breeze.

-The mere notion of having [Javascript](/2013/01/01/javascript-javascript-javascript "Javascript Javascript Javascript") on the server-side, [Javascript](/2013/01/01/javascript-javascript-javascript "Javascript Javascript Javascript") on the client-side, and [Javascript](/2013/01/01/javascript-javascript-javascript "Javascript Javascript Javascript") on the database, makes me extremely enthusiastic about this project going forward.
+The mere notion of having [JavaScript](/articles/javascript-javascript-javascript "JavaScript JavaScript JavaScript") on the server-side, [JavaScript](/articles/javascript-javascript-javascript "Javascript Javascript Javascript") on the client-side, and [JavaScript](/articles/javascript-javascript-javascript "Javascript Javascript Javascript") on the database, makes me extremely enthusiastic about this project going forward.
 Time will tell how _wondrous_ this actually is, if _at all_.

 # Where do we go from here?